-The Originator confirms that it has covenanted with the Issuer and the Note Trustee under the Receivables Purchase Agreement that the Originator will, for the life of the Transaction, retain a material net economic interest of not less than 5% in the Transaction in accordance with Article 6(3)(d) of the Securitisation Regulation, provided that the level of retention may reduce over time in compliance with Article 10(2) of the Commission Delegated Regulation specifying the risk retention requirements pursuant to Article 6 of the Securitisation Regulation, each as interpreted and applied on the Issue Date.
-As of the Issue Date, such interest will, in accordance with Article 6(3)(d) of the Securitisation Regulation, be retained through the holding of the Class B Notes and the Subordinated Loan.
+The Originator confirms that it has covenanted with the Issuer and the Note Trustee under the Receivables Purchase Agreement that the Originator will, for the life of the Transaction UK 2021-2, retain a material net economic interest of not less than 5% in the Transaction UK 2021-2 in accordance with Article 6(3)(d) of the UK Securitisation Regulation and the EU Securitisation Regulation and will not enter into any credit risk mitigation, short position or any other credit hedge or sale with respect to the Retained Interest, provided that the level of retention may reduce over time in compliance with (i) in the case of the EU Securitisation Regulation, Article 10(2) of the Commission Delegated Regulation specifying the risk retention requirements pursuant to Article 6 of the EU Securitisation Regulation, and (ii) in the case of the UK Securitisation Regulation, the Commission Delegated Regulation as amended by Annex R of The Technical Standards (Capital Requirements) (EU Exit) (No. 3) Instrument 2019 each as interpreted and applied on the Issue Date.
+As of the Issue Date, such interest will, in accordance with Article 6(3)(d) of the UK Securitisation Regulation and Article 6(3)(d) of the EU Securitisation Regulation, be retained through the holding of the Class B Notes and the Subordinated Loan.